 You are now so close to your creation that only a fresh pair of eyes can help you get your book into the shape you want it to be, to iron out any glitches, and to add some magic.
 Let’s work together on this wonderful project of yours, so you are ready to share it with the world.

 Just a little about me.
 The first thing you should know is that I understand the amount of time and soul searching it has taken you to craft your manuscript, and that I’ll ensure any work I do with you on that manuscript will be with a view to producing a book that’s the best it can be: polishing your prose, but keeping it yours.
 I love reading; I love books; and it’s a dream to be part of the creation of new ones.

 You may also want to know about my qualifications (you’ll find these here).
-All you need to know for now is that I have nearly ten years’ experience in freelance editing, and I’ve taken many courses in editing and proofreading.
+All you need to know for now is that I have over ten years’ experience in freelance editing, and I’ve taken many courses in editing and proofreading.
 I keep up to date with continuing education and attend the Society for Editors and Proofreaders’ conference every year (which involves a lot of CPD).
 I’m an Advanced Professional Member of the aforementioned SfEP.
 If you head over to my portfolio you’ll see I edit for Macmillan, Harper Collins, Black Library and some of the smaller presses, but most of my work – and the work I value above all else – is for indie authors who have chosen to take on the publishing process themselves.
 Many of my authors (apologies for sounding possessive) have published series of books which are doing very well; some choose only to write one book – and these also (rightly) do well.